dmytrozahor/PS_Task_1/README.md

 | 8 threads                | 174,280 ± 13,457 ops/s                                  | 364,266 file / s                               |
 | 7 threads = files number | 181,748 ± 2,900 ops/s                                   | 263,422 file / s                               |

 - Make sure to run the `core` project from a corresponding `working directory`.
-Otherwise the program would not find the
+Otherwise the program would not find the needed files.